FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 ## FC Verification at the Receiving AS

-Upon receiving the UPDATE message, the FC-BGP speaker in AS 65537:
+Upon receiving the UPDATE message, the FC-BGP speaker in AS 65537 performs the following operations：

-1. Extracts the FC Path attribute.
+1. Retrieves the FC Path attribute and extracts the FC list.
-2. Retrieves the list of FC segments.
-3. Identifies the FC segment where CASN == 65536.
+2. Identifies the FC segment where CASN == 65536.
-4. Verifies that:
+3. Verifies that:

    PASN == 0.